ELTE-DH/NoSketch-Engine-Docker/README.md

  3. `make compile` – to compile sample corpora
  4. `make execute` – to run a CLI query on `susanne` corpus
  5. `make run` – to launch the docker container
- 6. navigate to `http://localhost:10070/crystal` to try the GUI
+ 6. Navigate to `http://localhost:10070/` to try the WebUI

 ## Features